-An offender who is otherwise eligible for transfer under Rule 3.101 may not be required to submit to psychological testing by the receiving state as a condition of acceptance of the transfer.
-Such "pre-acceptance" requirements imposed on otherwise eligible offenders constitute additional requirements not authorized by the Compact or commission rules.
-Imposing additional requirements on offenders not contemplated by the Compact or its rules constitutes an impermissible and unilateral attempt to amend the Compact.
-Although certain testing requirements may be applied equally to in-state and out-of-state offenders, such requirements cannot operate to foreclose offenders from transferring their supervision.
-See also ICAOS Advisory Opinion 5-2006 (requiring sending state to establish sex offender risk level is inappropriate where similar requirement is not imposed on offenders in receiving state).
+A supervised individual who is otherwise eligible for transfer under Rule 3.101 may not be required to submit to psychological testing by the receiving state as a condition for accepting the transfer.
+Imposing such "pre-acceptance" requirements on eligible supervised individuals introduces additional conditions not authorized by the Compact or commission rules.
+This action represents an impermissible and unilateral attempt to amend the Compact.
+While certain testing requirements may apply equally to both in-state and out-of-state supervised individuals, these requirements cannot prevent the transfer of supervision.
+See also ICAOS Advisory Opinion 5-2006 (it is inappropriate to establish a sex offender risk level if a similar requirement is not imposed on supervised individuals in the receiving state.)